 The GIST is a newsletter run by 3 college roommates who set out to create a place for underserved sports fans.

 Ellen, Rosalyn, and Jacie have built their female-friendly sports newsletter up to almost 700k subscribers.
-And they’ve done it with “typical” growth strategies, but they use them in really smart ways.
+And while some of their growth strategies aren’t unique to them, they use them in really smart ways.

 How the GIST Makes Money

 The GIST is more a traditional media outlet instead of a “personal brand” type newsletter.
 And so many people told them they didn’t think their “niche” was going to be big enough to make money.

 When in fact their “niche” is about half of the entire population….women.
 They’ve been able to grow their business to at least $2 million in sponsorship revenue alone.